Pollution

 Life in the shadow of a cement plant in Kazakhstan

-Local residents and activists say that the Gezhouba Shieli cement plant, part of China’s Belt and Road Initiative, is polluting the air, water and soil of a village less than a kilometre away
+Local residents and activists say the Gezhouba Shieli cement plant, part of China’s Belt and Road Initiative, is polluting the air, water and soil of a village less than a kilometre away

 Across Kazakhstan, Chinese state-funded megaprojects are springing up.
 The Belt and Road Initiative, a massive trade and diplomatic venture linking China to the rest of Asia and to Europe, is a priority in the Kazakh government’s economic development plans.
 But these projects have impacts for citizens, who say that their concerns and welfare are not being taken into account.